vital1188/voice-pal-app/README.md

 - Chinese (中文)
 - Japanese (日本語)

-When you select a language, Nicanor will immediately respond in that language and use appropriate expressions and idioms native to that language.
+Simply start speaking in any of these languages, and Nicanor will automatically detect and respond in the same language.
+It will use appropriate expressions and idioms native to that language.
+If you switch languages during the conversation, Nicanor will adapt and continue in your new language.

 ## Project Structure